 The first Rathbones Folio Mentorships programme was launched in September 2017.
 Four outstanding First Story students were selected and paired with four mentors, who are members of The Folio Academy – AL Kennedy, Kamila Shamsie, Ross Raisin, and Evie Wyld.
 The four mentors and their mentees met face-to-face throughout the 2017/18 academic year, in addition to corresponding online.
 The mentees worked on an agreed writing project, and there was a showcase event for the public held at the British Library, at the conclusion of the programme.

 The second Rathbones Folio Mentorships programme has paired four more First Story students with this year’s four mentors – Francesca Beard, Joe Dunthorne, Louise Doughty, and Adam Foulds.
-The mentors will work with their mentees across the 2018-19 academic year on a portfolio of creative writing, and the showcase event will be held at the British Library on 19 May 2019.
-It will be free to attend.
+The mentors will work with their mentees across the 2018-19 academic year on a portfolio of creative writing.

 The Rathbones Folio Mentorship scheme has been made possible by the generous funding of Arts Council England and Cockayne Foundation.